South Africa and the All Blacks

 An interesting piece by Lindiz van Zilla in the Weekend Argus:

 I am South African and I support the Springboks.
 And I will shout for the Springboks when they line up against the All Blacks at Ellis Park today.
-But wasn't always the case. …
+But this wasn’t always the case. …

 My heroes, our heroes, were Jeff Wilson, Andrew Mehrtens, Josh Kronfeld and Sean Fitzpatrick.
-Those with Maori or other South Sea island were held in even greater esteem.
+Those with Maori or other South Sea island heritage were held in even greater esteem.
 Glen Osborne, Jonah Lomu, the centre pairing of Frank Bunce and Walter Little, Graeme Bachop, Ian Jones and Zinzan Brooke were idolised like no Springbok star ever could be.

 We were being represented by men from New Zealand.
 In them lay our pride, our dreams, our resistance to the racist dinosaur that was South African rugby.